Bisceglie: Name

 One theory holds that the town's name derives from its Latin name, Vigiliae ("vigil"), the name given to the town because of a series of watchtowers along the coast.
 According to Mario Cosmai, author of a number of local histories of the town, "Pompeo Sarnelli theorized that Bisceglie was founded by the Romans at the time of the Pyrrhic war.
 In the service of Rome, the countryside would have carried out the task of supervising the sea through checkpoints, from whence the name Vigiliae, and subsequently Bisceglie."

+The name may also predate the Romans and be of Messapic origin.
+Ceglie or Caelia is the name for "settlement" in Messapic language.
+Similar towns in Apulia are named using Ceglie such as Ceglie Messapica, or Ceglie del Campo south of Bari.
+Also a small Slovenian town Čelje deriving from Illyrian which has similar language roots.

 History

 Prehistoric period

 The territory of Bisceglie has been inhabited since prehistoric times.

 In the Paleolithic period, Neanderthal people inhabited caves in the area, the Grotta di Santa Croce near Bisceglie and the Grotta del Cavallo near Nardò.
 Evidence of human activity is found in numerous flaked stone weapons and tools, remains of animals of extinct species such as prehistoric lions, bears, oxen and horses, remains of animals of remote species like rhinoceros, hyena, and deer, and the curved human femur typical of Neanderthal man found in the grotto of Santa Croce that is currently preserved in the National Archaeological Museum of Taranto.

 In the Zembro cave, ceramic remains from the Neolithic period have also been found.

 In the Bronze Age, impressive grave-altars called dolmens were built in the area.
-The Chianca dolmen (from the local dialect word 'chienghe', or stone slab) has a 10-meter long passage leading to a burial cell of 2 x 1.6 meters.
+The Chianca dolmen (from the local dialect word 'chienghe', or stone slab) has a 10-meter long passage leading to a burial cell of 2 × 1.6 meters.
 Italian physiologist and antiquarian Angelo Posso claimed to be the first scientist to describe it, having been directed to it by a local farmer in August 1901.
 He called it "the largest and best preserved" of all Italians dolmens.
 The nearby Albarosa dolmen is described as in poor condition.